Climate finance Green Climate Fund

-The BMZ and the Federal Environment Ministry (BMUV) share responsibility for the GCF within the German government.
+The BMZ and the Foreign Office share responsibility for the GCF within the German government.
 Germany contributed 750 billion euros to the Fund's initial capitalisation.
-When it came to the first replenishment (External link) of the Fund (see this video (External link) from UN Secretary-General António Guterres) for the period 2020 to 2023, Germany then doubled its contribution to 1.5 billion euros, making it one of the GCF’s biggest donors.
+When it came to the first replenishment (External link) of the Fund (see this video (External link) from UN Secretary-General António Guterres) for the period 2020 to 2023, Germany doubled its contribution to 1.5 billion euros, making it one of the GCF’s biggest donors.
+Germany increased its contribution again for the ongoing second replenishment (External link) of the Fund for the period 2024 to 2027.
+Pledging up to two billion euros in May 2023, Germany was the first major donor to announce its contribution.
 Germany’s contribution to the GCF comes entirely from the BMZ’s budget.

 On 5 October 2023, Germany hosted a high-level international replenishment conference in Bonn chaired by Development Minister Svenja Schulze.
 The conference’s aim was to generate attention for international climate action and mobilise commitments for the Green Climate Fund for the period 2024 to 2027.